-This program leads to initial P-3 certification (33 credits) and to an M.A.T. degree upon completion of an additional 3 credits.
+This program leads to initial P-3 certification.
 The certification courses focus on developmentally appropriate practices, curriculum and the knowledge, skills and dispositions needed to be an effective early childhood teacher.
-Candidates who successfully complete this program and pass the Early Childhood Content Knowledge Praxis II Test (0022), will be eligible for the New Jersey Preschool through Grade Three Certificate of Eligibility with Advanced Standing.
+Candidates who successfully complete this program will be eligible for the New Jersey Preschool through Grade Three Certificate of Eligibility with Advanced Standing.

 - Masters of Arts in Teaching Early Childhood/Special Education, includes P-3 and Teacher of Students with Disabilities (TOSD) certification/endorsement eligibility (39 credits, offered online)

 This degree prepares candidates to teach in inclusive settings for young children with exceptional needs.
 Candidates focus on developmentally appropriate practices and the requisite modifications needed in inclusive or special education settings.
-Candidates who successfully complete this program and pass the Early Childhood Content Knowledge Praxis II Test (0022) will be eligible for the New Jersey Preschool through Grade Three Certificate of Eligibility with Advanced Standing and the Teacher of Students with Disabilities endorsement.
+Candidates who successfully complete this program will be eligible for the New Jersey Preschool through Grade Three Certificate of Eligibility with Advanced Standing and the Teacher of Students with Disabilities endorsement.

 - Specialized P-3 Alternate Route (offered online)

 This program is designed for candidates who have the New Jersey Department of Education Preschool through Grade Three Certificate of Eligibility, working full time as a lead teacher in an early childhood setting and are required to complete the New Jersey Department of Education (NJDOE) approved 24-credit course of study.
 The program is taken over a two-year period.
 The courses focus on developmentally appropriate practices, curriculum and the knowledge, skills and dispositions needed to be an effective early childhood educator.
-Candidates are observed in their workplace as a requirement of the program.
+Candidates also have to obtain a passing score on edTPA.
 A letter of completion or NJDOE program verification form can be obtained by the candidate upon completion of the courses and obtaining a passing score on edTPA.